 Inevitably one of the first questions I get asked about unguided hunts for moose in Alaska is: what is the success rate for hunting moose?
 This is a great question to ask any outfitter, guide, or transporter you plan on using.
 The answer is usually given as a straight forward percentage or a window of percentages.
 Just remember one thing.
 This is hunting, not high fence killing.
 Percentages can be misleading and quite often change from year to year.
 So although this is a great question to ask, keep reading so that you can do some of your own independent research on what moose populations are really like in the unit you plan on hunting.

 Population numbers: The Tail of the Tape

-When planning a DIY Alaskan moose hunt, you should first do some research on overall moose populations in the management unit you plan on hunting.
+When planning a DIY moose hunt in Alaska, you should first do some research on overall moose populations in the management unit you plan on hunting.
 There might be a recent census you can find from ADFG that could give you a great idea of trending populations.
 Bottom line is often this: if there is a high population of moose in your area, you are more likely to see them while hunting.
 A census was just done in unit 16 and the number of moose is steadily increasing to superb numbers.
-Alaska is a huge state with thousands of square miles of huntable territory, large game is often quite spread out.
+Alaska is a huge state with thousands of square miles of hunting territory, large game is often quite spread out.
 A large population is key.

 Predator control: It Works!